Local school boards sign resolutions asking legislators to reconsider "Third Grade Retention Act" - NewsBreak

 Hawkins County Industrial Board gives approval for duck tracking

 SURGOINSVILLE — The Hawkins County Industrial Board voted at its last meeting to allow a local man to put tracking devices on black ducks at Phipps Bend Industrial Park.
-David Mullins reached out to the board to request permission to start the project.
+David Mullins, who has assisted the Hawkins County IDB with beaver issues in the past, reached out to the board to request permission to start the project.
 The IDB discussed the subject at its meeting on Jan.
 26 and unanimously voted to allow it.

 wjhl.com